swotai/tesla_lyrics/README.md

 ### Google App Engine

+If deploying to AE, need some special arrangement for the env file [env file in GAE](https://medium.com/@brian.young.pro/how-to-add-environmental-variables-to-google-app-engine-node-js-using-cloud-build-5ce31ee63d7)

 1. Store env vars in Google Cloud’s Build Trigger
 2. Read in env vars from the Build Trigger in one of its build steps
 3. Write env vars to a local .env file